Another free knitting pattern! A lace afghan square

 It’s important to work evenly around.
 If your work is bunching up or puckering, then you may need to adjust how spread out your edging stitches are.

 Now, if you’ve never made lace before, I have some photos below to walk you through the two stitches that are new to this knit square: knit 2 stitches together (k2tog), and yarn over (yo).
+And if you’d like a video tutorial for knit two together (k2tog) you can find that here.

 First, lets look at how to k2tog.
 This is a decrease stitch.
 It takes 2 stitches and makes them into 1 stitch.
 Typically when making lace you will use lots of decrease and increase stitches.
 See, right after this k2tog, we are going to yarn over (yo) in order to make a “hole” in the fabric.
-A yarn over, is an increase stitch.
+A yarn-over is an increase stitch.
 It adds a stitch where there was not previously a stitch.
 Thing is, I want my piece to remain square.
 I don’t want it to get wider as I work.
 I began with 28 stitches; I want to end with 28 stitches.
 So, it is necessary to decrease (k2tog) just before you increase (yo) so that the total stitch count stays the same.

 To begin the k2tog you will insert your right needle just as you would for a regular knit stitch, except that you will insert through 2 stitches, instead of just 1.